Skip to main content

 FieldDescription

-NameUnique identifier (used as tool prefix)
+NameUnique identifier — used as the tool prefix (e.g. git__git_status)

-LabelHuman-friendly display name
+LabelHuman-friendly display name shown on the card

-CommandThe executable to run (e.g. uvx, npx, python)
+CommandExecutable to run (e.g. uvx, npx, python)

-EnvEnvironment variables to pass to the process
+EnvOptional environment variables to pass to the process

 {